 Bed bugs, in particular, are the likely subject of a do-it-yourself bug extermination project.
 The reason behind this is primarily that we’ve had a resurgence of bed bugs in the US recently, including Utah.
 After a massive campaign against them in the mid-20th century, bed bugs were almost wiped out.
 However, bed bug infestations are becoming common once again.

 With the rebound comes a proportionate increase in bug control costs.
 This has caused many homeowners to resort to dangerous techniques; DIY pest control dangers are wide-ranging, and most DIY approaches bring more harm than good.
 In many cases, homeowners would apply pesticides without thoroughly acquainting themselves of the perils arising from its use.
 Unfamiliar with chemical substances, many people get hurt or cause damage to their property, putting the health and well-being of their families at risk.

-Misapplication can cause a fire, because many insecticides are flammable.
-Do-it-yourself tips on how to eradicate bugs and pests abound on the internet, but the U.S. Environmental Protection Agency warns homeowners of these quick-fix, inexpensive options.
+Misapplication can cause a fire because many insecticides are flammable.
+Do-it-yourself tips on how to eradicate bugs and pests abound on the internet, but the U.S. Environmental Protection Agency warns homeowners of this quick-fix, inexpensive option.
 Not only are DIY pest control methods often dangerous (do-it-yourself methods), and sometimes horribly so, but they also are not likely to produce effective results.
-This is why one should contact the professionals.
+This is why one should contact professionals.